MarcJ94/NEOMA-Project/README.md

-# NEOMA-Project
-Data Visualization

-The notebook Individual Project provides you details about how I created this picture.
+#The notebook Individual Project provides you details about how I created this picture.
-It provides you also additionnals informations and plots (dynamics plots and explanations).
+#It provides you also additionnals informations and plots (dynamics plots and explanations).

 # The objective is to compare clustering methods on meteorological data